moxcomic/archer/README.md

 # Archer
-Archer is a Tenhou/Mahjongsoul bot affiliated with Project Grail And support for custom programming with Golang.
+Archer is a Tenhou/Mahjongsoul AI affiliated with Project Grail And support for custom programming with `Golang` or `Javascript`.

 ### Usage